SkillsFundingAgency/das-recruit-api/README.md

 <a id="runningLocally"></a>
 ### Running

 There are various ways of running the project.
-Here are with instructions per platform below:
+Here are with instructions per platform below.

+<a id="fromTerminal"></a>
+#### From terminal/command prompt

 macOS
 ```